forcewake/simple-chat-nodejs-websocket/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Usage

+1. Run ./src/client/index.html with Firefox or ...
+	- Disable same origin policy in chrome via ```chrome.exe --disable-web-security``` in cmd because Chrome is =|